algorithmic-sabotage/asrg/content/docs/research/theorizing-algorithmic_sabotage/index.md

 ### Feedback

-Please direct any comments or suggestions about this text to the Algorithmic Sabotage Research Group (ASRG) email address: `x7kekmg7@proton.me`
+Should you have any comments or suggestions regarding this text, we kindly request that you direct them to the [Algorithmic Sabotage Research Group (ASRG)](https://algorithmic-sabotage.github.io/asrg/about/) email address: `x7kekmg7@proton.me`.

 ### Credits